 The larger towns like Strasbourg, Colmar, and Mulhouse are stunning with their fairytale houses and cobblestones streets.
 In autumn they are not as busy, making it the perfect time to visit without the crowds.
 There are lots of beautiful green spaces in them for you to sit and enjoy the fall colors.
 You may even find a local restaurant where you can enjoy the view with French cuisine.

-For the best fall colors, take a drive up to one of the smaller towns like Ribeauville or Eguisheim, all the way up to Chateau Haut Koenigsbourg.
+For the best fall foliage in Europe, take a drive up to one of the smaller towns like Ribeauville or Eguisheim, all the way up to Chateau Haut Koenigsbourg.
 The winding roads through the forest are full of magnificent colors.
 The drive will take you from fields of grapevines as far as the eye can see, to the beautiful lush Vosges Mountains that look over them.

 You can also take one of the easy hikes in the mountains from one of the closer towns.
 Some people may choose to do longer more challenging hikes within the Vosges, but please make sure you seek advice about the mountains from locals before you undertake them.